BlueObelisk/crystaleye/README.txt

   'crystaleye.properties.example'.
 Copy this to your preferred location on your machine and rename it to 'crystaleye.properties'.
-If you are only going to be using the crawlers and CIF2CML parts of CrystalEye then you only need to set the cif.dir property.
-If you are using anything else, then you will need to also set web.dir and web.dir.url.
+If you are only going to be using the crawlers and CIF2CML parts of CrystalEye then you only need to set the cif.dir  and web.dir properties.
+If you are using anything else, then you will need to also set web.dir.url.

 * To execute the CrystalEye code you need to issue a command of the type